Milswanca/VertexAnimationDocumentation/docs/va-asset-collection.md

-# VA Asset Collection
+# UVAAssetCollection

 The VA Asset Collection is the core asset type in the Vertex Animation Toolset that manages and stores all data required for vertex animations.
 It serves as a container that holds meshes, animations, and their associated data.

+For step-by-step instructions on creating a VA Asset Collection, see our [Quick Start Guide](quick-start.md).